-- certain requirement5) and access to the containers should be restricted. - Smoking, drinking or eating in working areas that may have a risk of ingestion or inhalation of radioactive material should be prohibited. - Set up a contamination inspection area where contamination surveys are conducted for body and clothes of workers - $st^{5)}$ The requirements are: no risk of dispersal or leaking of container contents; and the 1 cm dose equivalent rate at 1 m from the container surface should be $0.1 \, \text{mSv/h}$ or less.
+- Smoking, drinking or eating in working areas that may have a risk of ingestion or inhalation of radioactive material should be prohibited. - Set up a contamination inspection area where contamination surveys are conducted for body and clothes of workers. - \5) The requirements are: no risk of dispersal or leaking of container contents; and the 1 cm dose equivalent rate at 1 m from the container surface should be 0.1 mSv/h or less.